mrgoonie/searchapi-mcp-server/README.md

 }
 ```

-**Note:** For backward compatibility, the server will also recognize configurations under the full package name (`@aashari/boilerplate-mcp-server`) or the unscoped package name (`boilerplate-mcp-server`) if the `boilerplate` key is not found.
-However, using the short `boilerplate` key is recommended for new configurations.
+**Note:** For backward compatibility, the server will also recognize configurations under the full package name (`searchapi-mcp-server`) or the unscoped package name (`searchapi-mcp-server`) if the `searchapi` key is not found.
+However, using the short `searchapi` key is recommended for new configurations.